wet-boew/wet-boew-documentation/research/2020-37-research-a11y-sit.md

 	</code>
 </pre>
 {% endraw %}

-{:/}
+### Bullet item 4

-#### We need to keep in mind that we still need to support IE11.
+> We need to keep in mind that we still need to support IE11.
 At my last check, last summer, IE11 represented more than 15% of all the traffic on Canada.ca

+(*comment made by duboisp on November 12, 2020*)

 There seems to be no IE-related issues.
 I tested using IE11’s emulation tool and even IE6 seems to show everything almost the same, thanks to this css file: https://www.canada.ca/etc/designs/canada/wet-boew/css/ie8-theme.min.css

 Of course, a real IE6 browser might show otherwise, but I guess designing for anything less than IE9 is unnecessary.

+### Bullet item 5

-### I understand the need of identifying uniformly a set of pages that belong to the same task.
+> I understand the need of identifying uniformly a set of pages that belong to the same task.
 I think we should explore alternative markup that would create the same visual effect for desktop and mobile

+(*comment made by duboisp on November 12, 2020*)

+### Bullet item 6

-#### I have a few idea and I think they will need to be prototyped too
+> I have a few idea and I think they will need to be prototyped too

+(*comment made by duboisp on November 12, 2020*)

+### Bullet item 7

-#### Instead of starting with an h1, we could start with an h2 (“Overarching topic”) followed by an h3 for the enumeration of section ("Steps") and then have the h1 (“Specific page name”)
+> Instead of starting with an h1, we could start with an h2 (“Overarching topic”) followed by an h3 for the enumeration of section ("Steps") and then have the h1 (“Specific page name”)

+(*comment made by duboisp on November 12, 2020*)

 (FAIL LEVEL A 1.3.1)

 https://www.hhs.gov/web/section-508/making-files-accessible/html-required/index.html#_headings

+### Bullet item 8

-#### Use a paragraph for “Overarching topic” then an h2 for "Steps" and then the h1 (“Specific page name”)
+> Use a paragraph for “Overarching topic” then an h2 for "Steps" and then the h1 (“Specific page name”)

+(*comment made by duboisp on November 12, 2020*)

 The 2 ideas above are about using h1s later in the page.
 Although I could not find anything concrete against this usage, it will certainly create a tricky layout.
 Nesting the sections is the key here and I am afraid it will be prone to errors.
 Not starting with an h1 will puzzle both publishers and users.